n8b5150/100devs/15/Contract_nb_template.md

 ### Mobile browser testing

-Mobile browser testing Testing using popular smaller screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
+Testing using popular smaller screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
 We test our designs in:

 iOS 9: Safari, Google Chrome
 Android: Google Chrome on Android Emulator